MichaelMcCulloch/WhisperVoiceKeyboard/README.md

 # Whisper-based Voice Keyboard

-Integration of the OpenAI speech to text model.
+Integration of the OpenAI speech to text model into Android.

 ## Preparation